72784/Research_Website/README.md

 ## 📝 Updating Content
 To update the website, you simply need to edit the files inside the data/ folder.

-1. Adding a Publication
+### 1. Adding a Standard Publication (List View)
-Open data/publications.json and add a new entry to the list:
+Open `data/publications.json` and add a new entry (like below) to the list.
+This populates the main publications table.

 ```json
 {
   "category": "journal",